hienleke/hienleke.github.io/README.md

 # 👋 Hi, I'm **HIEN LE KE**

 **📍 Location:** Ho Chi Minh City, Viet Nam
-**📧 Contact:** lekehienl@5431@gmail.com | +84762110602
+**📧 Contact:** lekehien5431@gmail.com | +84762110602

 ---

 ## 👨‍💻 About Me

-I'm a motivated and experienced **Remote Customer Support Specialist** with over **1 year** of experience in delivering exceptional customer service, resolving technical issues, and guiding customers through product navigation.
-I excel at building strong relationships with both new leads and existing customers, and I'm skilled in supporting the sales process with CRM tools and email marketing strategies.
+I'm a motivated **Remote Customer Support Specialist** with over **1 year** of experience in customer service and several years in the software industry.
+I am skilled in resolving technical queries and managing customer interactions via phone and email.
+Adept at building relationships with leads and customers, I guide them through product navigation and support sales processes.
+I am proficient in CRM tools and email marketing software, ensuring timely solutions that enhance customer satisfaction.

-I also have a background in **software engineering**, where I've contributed to internal system improvements, enhanced communication flows, and optimized backend processes to drive efficiency.

 ---